-As if those situations can’t be complicated enough, then there are those where you’re called in to reseal someone else’s work— and possibly neither you nor the client is going to know what was originally applied.
+As if those situations can’t be complicated enough, then there are those where a customer wants you to reseal someone else’s work.
+And possibly neither you nor the client will know the sealer type originally applied.

 Scofield’s Pinto offers a couple of suggestions on that.
-He says if the original sealer is still in good shape, you can probably safely apply a solvent-based sealer, although pretesting is a good idea.
+He says if the original sealer is still in good shape, you can probably safely apply a solvent-based sealer.
+However, pretesting is always a good idea.

-If you want to go the water-based route and you’re unsure of what’s underneath, “Do a very good cleaning, sand the area lightly so the sealer will adhere and then prepare the sealer.”
+If you want to go the water-based route and you’re unsure of what’s underneath, “Do a very good cleaning.
+Next, sand the area lightly so the sealer will adhere and then prepare the sealer.”
 Pinto says.

-That’s somewhat the situation Vollmerhausen found himself in a few years ago.
-He explains that Colorado Hard Surfaces was called in by a residential owner whose stamped patio was beginning to spall within a couple years of construction.
+That’s somewhat the situation Vollmerhausen was in a few years ago.
+He explains that a residential owner called Colorado Hard Surfaces looking for help with a stamped patio.
+It was beginning to spall within a couple years of construction.

-Although he had been using Super-Krete Products’ SK-P250 polyurethane on commercial floors with great success, he contacted both his manufacturer’s rep, Mark Haen, and local sales rep before choosing to apply it to the exterior stamped concrete.
+Although he used Super-Krete Products’ SK-P250 polyurethane on commercial floors with great success, he contacted both his manufacturer’s rep, Mark Haen, and local sales rep before choosing to apply it to the exterior stamped concrete.

 “The P250 is UV stable, and is thick enough to hold nonslip products,” Vollmerhausen says.
 “Colors won’t fade, sealant does wear and there’s a great texture for slip resistance.
 It’s the only product we use now for sealing stamped concrete because it lasts.
 I’ve got four-year-old patios you’d think were new.”

 Not that his success with the product hasn’t come without a little work.
-He says the patio must be absolutely clean, the old sealer must be entirely removed, and it’s rolled on, rather than sprayed.
+He says the patio must be absolutely clean.
+Additionally, you must remove the old sealer entirely and roll it on, rather than spray it.

-Additionally, the client needs to buy into paying more upfront for a premium product and application in exchange for not having to reseal every year or two.
+The client also needs to buy into paying more upfront for a premium product and application in exchange for not having to reseal every year or two.
 In general, each client needs to know that expecting a concrete sealer to remain unchanged after years of weather and/or manmade abuse is unrealistic.